Mahāprajña: Influence

 "Mahapragya is a Modern Vivekananda.
 We have not seen Vivekananda, only heard and read about him.
 But now we can see Vivekananda through his Vision".

 Indian Prime Minister Atal Bihari Vajpayee has often stated:

 "I am a lover of Mahapragya’s literature".
 The Eminent Scholar of Philosophy, Dr. Daya Krishna has recognized Acharya Shri Mahapragya as the most knowledgeable person on the subject of Jain Logic.

-The famous Bangla writer Shri Bimal Mitra said:
+The famous Bangla writer Bimal Mitra said:

 "I find new truth in Mahapragya’s work.
 When I read his books, I feel as if I write for the masses and he writes for me.
 If only I could have met him in the initial stages of my career, my literature would have had a new path to follow".